 A study guide is included.
 If you are interested in getting CISSP certified, starting with Security+ is advisable.
 Prior to moving on to CISSP, taking CCNA Security gives you more depth and understanding of network security.

 About the CompTIA® Security+™ Exam: CompTIA® Security+™ is a vendor-neutral certification that is recognized by major corporations and is accredited by the International Organization for Standardization (ISO) and the American National Standards Institute (ANSI).
-If you are planning to take the CompTIA® Security+™ certification exam, it is recommended that you have the "CompTIA® Network+ certification and two years of technical networking experience, with an emphasis on security."
+If you are planning to take the CompTIA® Security+™ certification exam, it is recommended that you have two years of IT administration experience with an emphasis on security.
 For more information about the certification exam, go to: http://certification.comptia.org

 Certification exam is not included.